ivmai/bdwgc/docs/porting.md

   then the cold end of the stack will be determined, we usually read it from `/proc`.
   * `HEURISTIC1` - May be defined instead of `STACKBOTTOM`. `STACK_GRAN`
-  should generally also be redefined.
+  should be defined too in this case.
 The cold end of the stack is determined by taking an address inside `GC_init`s frame, and rounding it up to the next multiple of `STACK_GRAN`.
-This works well if the stack bottom is always aligned to a large power of two. (`STACK_GRAN` is predefined to 0x1000000, which is rarely optimal.)
+This works well if the stack bottom is always aligned to a large power of two.
+(Note: defining `STACK_GRAN` to 0x1000000 is rarely optimal.)
   * `HEURISTIC2` - May be defined instead of `STACKBOTTOM`.
 The cold end of the stack is determined by taking an address inside `GC_init`s frame, incrementing it repeatedly in small steps (decrement if `STACK_GROWS_UP`),